 Travel the nerve-shredding Mamisoni Pass

-Pereval Mamisonskiy is an international high mountain pass at an elevation of 2.836m (9,304ft) above the sea level, located on the border of Georgia and the Republic of North Ossetia-Alania, Russia.
+Pereval Mamisonskiy is an international high mountain pass at an elevation of 2.836m (9,304ft) above the sea level, located on the border of Georgia and the Republic of North Ossetia-Alania of Russia.
 It's one of the highest roads of Europe.

 Where is Mamisoni Pass?

-Set high in the Racha-Lechkhum-Kvemo Svaneti Planned National Park, the road to the summit, also known as Mamison Pass, is totally unpaved, tightly hairpinned, bumped, with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
-Dangerous drop offs, fog, avalanches, heavy snowfalls and landslides can occur anytime and can sometimes block some sections of the road.
-The pass links the Republic of North Ossetia-Alania (Russia) and the region of Racha-Lechkhumi and Kvemo Svaneti (Georgia).
+Set high in the Racha-Lechkhum-Kvemo Svaneti Planned National Park, the pass, also known as Mamison Pass links the Republic of North Ossetia-Alania (Russia) and the region of Racha-Lechkhumi and Kvemo Svaneti (Georgia).

 How long is Mamisoni Pass?

 The pass is 33.6 km (20.87 miles) long, running west-east from Shovi (Racha-Lechkhumi and Kvemo Svaneti in Georgia) to Kamskho (North Ossetia–Alania Republic, Russia).
 Near the summit, at an elevation of 2.847m (9,340ft) above the sea level, is a meteo station.

 Located in the central Greater Caucasus crest, and the place where the geographical border between Europe and Asia lies, it is the highest point drivable by 4x4 vehicles in Georgia, and open only some months due to heavy snowfalls.